franciskershaw/salary-split/README.md

-# salary-split
+# Salary Split
-An application to help me organise my bills and savings at the start of each month
+An application to help me organise my bills and savings at the start of each month, written in Node and React.